 The industry acknowledges that there are perhaps thirty known examples of the Macintosh & Degraves Shilling.

-Only two pieces are rated highly at About Uncirculated, with none higher.
-This piece, formerly owned by barrister Guy Newton-Brown and that of the late Sir Marcus Clark.
+Of those, only two pieces are rated highly at About Uncirculated, with none higher.
+The two pieces are this shilling, formerly owned by barrister Guy Newton-Brown and that of the late Sir Marcus Clark.

 An early written reference to the Macintosh & Degraves Shilling occurred in the 1864 Numismatic Chronicle by the President of the Royal Numismatic Society, William Sandys Wright Vaux.